abessifi/openshift-log-forwarding/README.md

 - A Log Analytics Workspace created
 - OpenShift cluster-admin access
 - The Red Hat OpenShift Logging Operator 5.9 or later installed on your cluster.
-You can leverage the `operator-utils` chart to install it.
 - Helm version 3.8 or greater

 ## Usage